Potable water (Photo: Bigstockphoto)

 SEDLAK: The reason that we put perfectly good water into our toilets is that it’s hard to have two separate types of water coming into the home.
 So once we built our homes with only one kind of pipe coming into it, and then we got this idea, well, maybe we should put a second kind of water into the house, a recycled water, or a water of lower quality, it became very difficult to re-plumb and rebuild everyone’s houses with a second distribution system.
 And so, an alternative would be to find a way to get rid of our wastes without using so much water.
 So the modern flush toilet that many of us have in our homes, uses about 1.5 gallons per flush.
 It’s possible to reduce that with a vacuum toilet, the kinds of toilets that we’re familiar with on airplanes.
 So you could reduce the amount of water that the toilet uses to a little less than half a liter if you went to a vacuum toilet.
 The water savings associated with that isn’t huge, so it may not be a good economic investment.
 But over time, we may be able to actually get away from putting drinking water into our toilets.

-CURWOOD: Now, talk to me a little bit about the present drought that is going on in California.
+CURWOOD: Now, talk to me about the present drought that is going on in California.
 With your understanding of what we would need to do to move forward with water, how can we respond to these drought situations?

 CURWOOD: You talk about local water supplies as a way to respond to the threat of drought.
 Explain more for me.